awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Enabling.md

 1. Choose the DB instance that you want to modify\.
 **Note**
  Make sure that all affected DB instances are compatible with IAM authentication\.
-Check the compatibility requirements in [Availability for IAM Database Authentication](UsingWithRDS.IAMDBAuth.md#UsingWithRDS.IAMDBAuth.Availability)\.
+Check the compatibility requirements in [Availability for IAM database authentication](UsingWithRDS.IAMDBAuth.md#UsingWithRDS.IAMDBAuth.Availability)\.
 For an Aurora DB cluster, you can only enable IAM authentication if all DB instances in the cluster are compatible with IAM\.

 1. Choose **Modify**\.